-JED Campus is a nationwide initiative of The Jed Foundation designed to empower schools with a framework and customized support to enhance student well-being and substance abuse and suicide prevention efforts.
+JED Campus is a signature program of The Jed Foundation (JED) designed to empower colleges and universities with a framework and customized support to enhance student well-being and prevent substance use issues and suicide.
 By becoming a member of JED Campus, a school demonstrates its commitment to the emotional well-being of its students.
-JED Campus schools embark on a multi-year strategic collaboration that not only assesses and enhances the work that is already being done, but helps create positive, lasting, systemic change in the campus community.
+JED Campus schools embark on a multi-year strategic collaboration that not only assesses and enhances the work that is already being done but also helps create positive, lasting, and systemic change in the campus community.

 • Establish an interdisciplinary, campus-wide team to engage in the JED Campus program.

-• Collaborate with experts from JED over a period of three to four years to identify opportunities for enhancement of emotional health and substance abuse and suicide prevention efforts.
+• Collaborate with experts from JED over a period of four years to identify opportunities for enhancement of policies, programs and systems designed to support student emotional health and reduce risks for substance use issues and suicide.

-• Take an in-depth, confidential assessment, at the beginning of the program and then again after three years, assessing current mental health promotion, substance abuse and suicide prevention efforts.
+• Take an in-depth, confidential assessment, at the beginning of the program and then again after three years, assessing mental health promotion, substance use issues and suicide prevention efforts.

-• Survey students using the Healthy Minds Survey to examine student attitudes, awareness and behavior related to mental health issues both at the beginning of the program and then again after three years.
+• Survey students using the Healthy Minds Survey (from the University of Michigan School of Public Health), both at the beginning of the program and then again after three years, to examine student attitudes, awareness and behavior related to mental health issues.

-• Receive a campus visit from a JED Campus Subject Matter Expert (SME) to discuss the feedback report, generate improvement goals and develop action steps that serve as a roadmap to implement change on campus.
-Following the second assessment, the SME will again meet with the interdisciplinary team to discuss sustainability of implemented campus change.
+• Receive a campus visit from JED team members to discuss feedback on current programs, policies and systems, generate improvement goals, and develop a strategic plan with action steps that serves as a roadmap to implement change on campus.
+Following the post-assessment near the end of the four year program, JED will again meet with the interdisciplinary team to discuss sustainability of implemented campus change.

 • Receive ongoing support from a dedicated JED Campus Advisor who provides guidance and resources to help each school achieve its goals.

-• Are able to access the JED Campus Learning Community that includes webinars, newsletters, a discussion board, and an in-depth, on-line resource library.
+• Participate in the online/virtual JED Campus Learning Community that includes webinars, newsletters, a discussion board, and an in-depth, online resource library.

 • Receive the JED Campus membership seal signifying their commitment to student well-being.

-The JED Campus feedback contains suggestions—not mandates—for colleges and universities to consider in order to enhance their policy and programming efforts.
-The feedback report assesses campus resources in relation to the JED Campus Framework, a consolidation of factors known to help in promoting emotional well-being, preventing suicide, and limiting substance use as well as an analysis of the results of the Healthy Minds Survey.
-Each school’s self-assessment responses are reviewed relative to the framework domains.
+The JED Campus feedback report contains suggestions—not mandates—for colleges and universities to consider in order to enhance their policy and programming efforts.
+The feedback report assesses campus resources in relation to the JED Campus Comprehensive Approach To Promoting Mental Health and Preventing Suicide on College and University Campuses, a consolidation of factors known to help in promoting emotional well-being, preventing suicide, and limiting substance use; it also provides an initial analysis of the results of the Healthy Minds Survey.

-The JED Campus seal will be given to member schools upon completion of their first Healthy Minds Study, assessment and campus visit.
+The JED Campus seal is given to higher education institutions upon entry into the program.
 The seal recognizes a school’s dedication to supporting the emotional well-being of its students and remains valid through the duration of the program.
-The JED Campus seal shows students, their families, and others that the school has committed to assessing and enhancing its mental health, substance abuse, and suicide prevention efforts.
+The JED Campus seal shows students, their families, and others that the school has committed to assessing and enhancing its mental health and suicide prevention efforts.

 The seal is not a certification and does not guarantee that students on the participating campus will avoid mental health problems, rather, it demonstrates the school's commitment to promoting the emotional well-being of its students.